xfn14/csv2json/README.md

 # csv2json

-CSV parser to JSON using Python with custom features built in
+CSV parser to JSON using Python with built in lists.

 ## Authors